ECSTeam/docker-images/concourse-ubuntu/README.md

-# bosh-omg
+Ubuntu Xenial-based docker image for use in concourse pipeline.

-Everything needed to create the docker image for managing BOSH using the OMG tool.
+Contains CLI's for major cloud environments (AWS, GCP, Azure).